Skip to main content

 Is HHC Legal?

 HHC is currently in a legal grey area.
 Since it is usually made with hemp plants, many believe it is federally legal under the 2018 Farm Bill.
-However, under the Federal Analogue Act, HHC may be considered an analog of THC, a Schedule I drug since it produces similar intoxicating effects.

 In May 2022, a federal court in California ruled that delta-8 THC is legal under federal law based on the 2018 Farm Bill, which legalized hemp derivatives.
 Still, other courts can have different rulings and states can restrict or ban these hemp-derived cannabinoids that are intoxicants.